-Following its release on November 30, 2022, ChatGPT became the fastest spreading tech platform in history, reaching approximately 100 million monthly users within just two months.
-Its impressive features, and the greater capabilities of the newer version ChatGPT-4, released in March 2023, soon captured imaginations, both among the general public and economic commentators.
+2 months.
+Its impressive features, and the greater capabilities of the newer version of ChatGPT-4 released in March 2023, soon captured imaginations, both among the general public and economic commentators.
 Forecasts of large productivity gains have now become commonplace.